Last updated on May 22nd, 2023 at 12:35 pm

 Stress and Strain

-A solid may change its dimensions in 3 different ways, resulting in 3 types of stress and strain.
+A solid may change its dimensions in 3 different ways, resulting in 3 types of stress and strain: (1) Longitudinal stress & Longitudinal strain (2) Shearing stress, & shearing strain, and (3) Hydraulic stress & Volume strain

 Tensile and Compressive stress (Longitudinal stress)

 Here forces are applied at a right angle to the cross-sectional area or surfaces to either elongate or compress the object.
-That means these forces tend to cause a change in length of the solid body and generates Longitudinal Stress.
+That means these forces tend to cause a change in the length of the solid body and generate Longitudinal Stress.
 As said this stress may be of 2 types, tensile and compressive.

 Tensile stress tends to enhance the length and compressive stress tries to decrease the length.

 Longitudinal Stress = Force applied / area of the surface = F/A

 Say the original length is L and the change in length is l.
 Here comes the term Longitudinal Strain which is stated as the change in length per unit length.

 So Longitudinal Strain = l/L……………………..(1)